 Thailand and the Philippines are obviously beautiful and unforgettable countries.
-But I spending 6 months in Taiwan was so different to anything I have ever done as nobody I knew had been before or knew much about it.
+But I think spending 6 months in Taiwan was so different from anything I have ever done, as nobody I knew had been before or knew much about it.

 I like being surprised by places, whether it is a good or bad surprise—that’s all part of traveling!

 Love it.
 What advice would you give to some other 17-year-old kid who wants to follow a path like yours?

 Believe in yourself!
 Whatever you have in that brain of yours is valuable to someone.